RedHatInsights/curiosity-frontend/src/config/README.md

 <a name="Products.module_OpenShiftContainer..productGroup"></a>

 ### OpenShiftContainer~productGroup : <code>string</code>
-Product group
+Product group.
+A variant and dissimilar product configuration grouping identifier.

 **Kind**: inner constant of [<code>OpenShiftContainer</code>](#Products.module_OpenShiftContainer)
 <a name="Products.module_OpenShiftContainer..productId"></a>

 ### OpenShiftContainer~productId : <code>string</code>
-Product ID
+Product ID.
+The identifier used when querying the API.

 **Kind**: inner constant of [<code>OpenShiftContainer</code>](#Products.module_OpenShiftContainer)
 <a name="Products.module_OpenShiftContainer..productLabel"></a>

 ### OpenShiftContainer~productLabel : <code>string</code>
-Product label
+Product label.
+An identifier used for display strings.

 **Kind**: inner constant of [<code>OpenShiftContainer</code>](#Products.module_OpenShiftContainer)
 <a name="Products.module_OpenShiftContainer..config"></a>